Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Digital Orca – Vancouver Convention Centre (vancouverconventioncentre.com)

-Along the Seawall you’ll find Jack Poole Plaza, another Olympic venue, and then Harbour Green Park: a pocket of grass and trees perfect for photos or a rest.
-This is a picture perfect backdrop of the city mixing with nature, as Vancouver does best.
-You’ll find the iconic 2010 Olympic Cauldron, a towering steel-and-glass monument from the Winter Games.
-Nearby this spot is the Digital Orca, a giant pixelated whale sculpture by Canadian artist Douglas Coupland.
-Be sure to watch the sea planes taking off and landing nearby!
+Along the Seawall, you’ll find Jack Poole Plaza, another Olympic venue, and then Harbour Green Park, a small pocket of grass and trees perfect for photos or a short rest.
+This area offers a picture-perfect backdrop of the city blending with nature, showcasing Vancouver at its best.

 Address: 1055 Canada Place